vantage-sh/docs.vantage.sh/docs/budgets.md

 ### Limitations of Alerts

 At this time only dynamic, percentage based, thresholds are supported.
-Budget Alerts can only be configured to alert off of actuals, not forecasted costs.
+Budget Alerts can only be configured to alert off of actual, not forecasted costs.
 A single cost increase will not necessarily trigger a budget alert.
 For this functionality, refer to [Anomaly Detection](/cost_anomaly_alerts).

 Since a Budget is defined for a month, you can only be alerted based off of the budget amount for the entire month instead of month-to-date.
 You can use the time periods ("10 days from the start of the month") during Budget Alert configuration to mimic similar behavior by combining different percentage thresholds with time periods.